ericinlinux/BDiSN_Assignment_5/ASSIGNMENT_05.md

 ##### Question 2:
 a.
 How many communities are in this network?
 b.
 How big is the largest community (how many nodes)?
 c.
 Consider you are doing a study about spread of opinions about some TV show competition on Facebook.
-You know that people are sharing their opinions and reacting to others' opinions.
-How would you analyse this data set considering that there are communities not connected?
-How would you evaluate the spread of opinions using a data set like this one.
+You have 4 candidates to win the show, and is willing to understand how the opinion about the candidates and their support evolves in a web media based data set.
+You can collect what people are sharing and the reactions to others' opinions.
+How could you analyse this data set considering that there are communities not connected but interacting at the same time?
+How would you evaluate the spread of opinions using a data set like this one?

 ----